Our COVID-19 Recommendations for Healthier Branches and Workplaces

 - Transition to unassigned seating.
 These spaces are much easier to keep clean, and the lack of clutter and personal items makes them accessible for janitorial staff to clean and disinfect.

 - Ensure that employees have a comfortable remote work setting.
-Keep in mind that millennials and Gen Z are the hardest hit by the stay-at-home orders, as they are more likely to
+Keep in mind that millennials and Gen Z are the hardest hit by the stay-at-home orders, as they are more likely to live in smaller apartments.

 Don’t Go It Alone